j-c-h-e-n-g/puppet-kitchen-example/README.md

 ## About

 I need a test environment for a puppet server, so why not harness the power of vagrant?
+Why wouldn't I want a reproducible setup of a puppet server all neatly available and version controlled in github?
 This will converge/create/launch/instantiate a working puppet server when you: `kitchen converge default-centos-65`

 This will port forward 8140 to your host's 8140, so now you're serving off a puppet server to your host's network/subnet.